 - Although it was sometimes difficult to navigate, depending on the situation, I often tried to give students a chance to provide feedback on how things were going or how things were done.
 For example, I had a class in my last year of teaching, which I mentioned in this blog post, that struggled with behavior issues in my class literally the entire school year, even when my other three classes had mostly gotten it together and had improved leaps and bounds in maturity and behavior.
 On more than one occasion, I stopped teaching to ask this class questions along the lines of, “I know you’ve talked to your advisory teacher about how behavior plays out in this class and came up with ideas for how to improve it, which she passed on to me.
 I’ve tried doing x, y, and z, so why do you think behavior is still a struggle?
 What is the real issue for why behavior is an issue for you all in reading class?”
 This is a direct way to get students’ feedback, and in more dire situations like that one, they do tend to be honest.

 - Take time to just talk with your students!
 We often never really know what kind of home life and adult influence our students have outside of school, and taking the time to chat with them to better get to know who they are as individuals not only gives them the chance to talk and to learn how to communicate themselves more clearly (and probably to explore themselves, when we probe them with questions!), but it also shows them that we care and that we’re invested in them.

 I could probably come up with more if I keep thinking about it, but instead, I’m going to transition to the comments shared by the teachers who commented on my giveaway post.
+All told, there are 54 suggestions in this post, but some of them are repeated by multiple people, which is why the post has 42 ways in the title.
 Read on to get even more ideas!